greasysock/MeleeHD-Submission-Helper/readme.md

 - Inkscape

-- Python 2.7 and Modules: splinter, requests, flask, simplejson, dropbox
+- Python 3+ or 2.7 and Modules: splinter, requests, flask, simplejson, dropbox
   - how to install missing modules: ```pip install splinter```

 For more information, please visit http://meleehd.boards.net/thread/89/wip-meleehd-auto-submission-script